Skip to content

 :server-id 'bash-ls))

 lsp-bash-explainshell-endpoint and lsp-bash-highlight-parsing-errors are language client defcustom that expose supported server environment settings in a type-safe way.
-If you change any of those variables, restart the language server with lsp-restart-workspace for the changes to be applied.
+If you change any of those variables, restart the language server with lsp-workspace-restart for the changes to be applied.

 (defcustom lsp-tex-executable "digestif"